arturormk/ods2sql-python/docs/adr/0004-type-coercion-and-null-semantics.md

 * Map: `string→str`, `float/currency/percentage→Decimal`, `boolean→bool`, `date/time→ISO strings`, covered/empty→`None`.
 * Emit: `None→NULL`; booleans as `1/0` (SQLite) or `TRUE/FALSE` (PG/MySQL); decimals as non-scientific; strings quoted with `''` escaping.
 * **Empty strings (`''`) are emitted as `NULL`.**
+* Formatting for TEXT columns: when a column's SQL type is `TEXT`, the emitted value prefers the cell's formatted display when available.
+As a pragmatic baseline without styles parsing, percentage cells are rendered as a percent string (e.g., `0.12` → `'12%'`).

 ### Consequences